 You can see two differences between the two phrases.
 The feminine participle of tomber has an additional e afterwards.
 Likewise the adjective that describes being in love changes according to gender – amoureuse if a woman is speaking, and amoureux if it’s a man.

 It’s always good when we tell someone that we love them, but sometimes we want to be a bit more cute and a bit less serious.
-For that we have sweet talk.
-Here are a few expressions that you can try out when you just want to be sweet on you sweetheart.
+For that we have sweet nothings.
+Here are a few expressions that you can try out when you just want to flatter your sweetheart.

 I adore you

 Tu me complètes